Enhancement of quantum annealing via n-local catalysts

 \section{Abstract}

-The quantum speedup in solving optimization problems via adiabatic quantum annealing is often hindered by the closing of the energy gap during the anneal, especially when this gap scales exponentially with system size.
-In this work, we address this by demonstrating that for the Maximum Weighted Independent Set (MWIS) problem, an informed choice of $n-$local catalysts (operators involving $n$ qubits) can re-open the gap or prevent it from closing during the anneal process.
-By analyzing first-order phase transitions in toy instances of the MWIS problem, we identify effective forms of catalysts and also show that non-stoquasticity is not essential to avoid such phase transitions.
-While some of the toy problems studied might not be classically NP-hard, they reveal that $n-$local catalysts exponentially improve gap scaling and need to be connected across unfrustrated loops in the problem graph to be effective.
-Our analysis suggests that non-local quantum fluctuations entangling multiple qubits are key to achieving the desired quantum advantage.
+The \rg{potential} quantum speedup in solving optimization problems via adiabatic quantum annealing is often hindered by the closing of the energy gap during the anneal, especially when this gap scales exponentially with system size.
+In this work, we alleviate this bottleneck by demonstrating that for the NP-complete Maximum Weighted Independent Set (MWIS) problem, an informed choice of $n-$local catalysts (operators involving $n$ qubits) can re-open the gap during the \rg{annealing} process.
+By analyzing first-order phase transitions in \rg{toy} instances of the MWIS problem, we first identify direct-tunneling catalysts that effectively eliminate the transition and provide an analytical discussion on when the sign of the catalyst influences its impact.
+We then reveal that $n-$local catalysts exponentially improve gap scaling and in certain scenarios are as effective as direct tunnel coupling between two minima. \rg{Utilizing this understanding, we show that they also increase the efficiency of ground state preparation via adiabatic quantum annealing in random graphs and analytically demonstrate the necessity of their placement across unfrustrated loops in the graph for effective performance in MWIS problems}.
+Additionally, using a circuit implementation of the $n$-local catalyst (requiring $2n$ nearest-neighbour gates), we demonstrate that both the circuit depth and the total number of gates required to solve the problem are reduced \rg{by several orders of magnitude when compared to the discrete-time version of traditional quantum annealing using local drivers.} Our analysis suggests that non-local quantum fluctuations entangling multiple qubits as a catalyst are key to achieving the desired quantum advantage.